Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Court 10: The Court of King Lunhui (轮回王)

-Punishment in hell concludes here.
-Souls brought before King Lunhui are considered mostly redeemed and ready for reincarnation.
-Under the laws of karma, evildoers are reincarnated into animals and beasts.
-Some might still be reincarnated into humans, but only as humans doomed to suffer tragic lives.
-All is part of the everlasting cycle of karma.
-Every single act is balanced by a consequence or result.
+Every reincarnation, in turn, is a part of the everlasting cycle of karma.
+Every single act is also balanced by a consequence or result.
 The Ten Courts of Hell is itself part of that eternal cycle.

 Appendix: The Ten Kings of Chinese Hell

-What fascinate me most about the Chinese Ten Courts of Hell has always been the titles of the ten kings.
-Note, King “Qinguang” is a title.
+What fascinates me most about the Chinese Ten Courts of Hell has always been the titles of the ten kings.
+Note that King “Qinguang” is a title.
 It’s not a name.

 If you read Chinese, you’d notice right away that many of the titles are obvious references to famous Chinese personalities, historical events, or places.
 For the benefit of those who do not read Chinese, here are rough translations of the titles.

 Expansive Qin.
-“Qin” here the same character for the Qin dynasty.
-The one that united China.
+“Qin” here the same character as that for the Qin dynasty.
+The ancient Chinese dynasty that united China.

 River Chu.
 A poetic term often used to refer to the Battle of Wei River, which led to the formation of the Han dynasty.

 Song Emperor.
 Song was the title of a major Chinese dynasty.
-The one that was destroyed by the Mongolians.
+The one destroyed by the Mongolians.

 Mount Tai.
 The most famous and holiest of the Five Chinese Taoist Mountains.